iani/SC/README.txt

 - Quarks modularisation scheme by Martin Carl\'e, September-October 2011
 - Server GUI by Sergio Luque
-- beastmulch quark containing BEASTmulch UGens by Scott Wilson and the BEAST research team at the University of Birmingham
+- beastmulch quark containing BEASTmulch UGens by Scott Wilson and the BEAST research team at the University of Birmingham.
+See: [http://www.birmingham.ac.uk/facilities/BEAST/research/mulch.aspx]

 Download from: [https://github.com/iani/SC]
 or: